kamel-usp/dpasp/README.md

 import pasp
 ```

 to have access to the exported symbols in the package.
-For exact inference we provide a C
-(`pasp.exact`) and Python (`pasp.exact_py`) implementation.
-For now, only the Python version
-supports credal facts.

 ## References